JeffRice/reactUI/README.md

 and the POST data is json of the calculation to start, containing the following fields (shown in the "calculation" object shown above):

-- `calc_type`
-- `foo`
-- `bar`
+- `calc_type`: the type of calculation to perform: `blue`, `green`, `purple`, or `yellow`
+- `foo`: any integer from -10 to +10, inclusive
-- `baz`
+- `bar`: any number
+- `baz`: any number from 0 to 10, inclusive

 All fields are required.
+If any is invalid according to the validation rules above this route returns a 400, and the response body will be the reason.

+The UI should not allow the user to submit invalid input.

 This endpoint returns status 201 if it was able to start the calculation;
 the response data will be json of the form

 ```
 { "id": "f8190cb3-8124-4372-9946-479a221662d9" }
 ```

-The endpoint returns status 400 if the input was invalid, with the reason as the text of the response body.

-The UI should not allow the user to submit invalid input.
+where `id` is the ID of the newly created calculation, and corresponds to the `id` field of the calculation objects in the list returned by `/calculations`.

 ## PATCH /calculations/<uuid>/cancel